derkork/Typeform_Slack/README.md

 # Typeform Slack auto-Invite
-Files for creating Typeform and Slack automatic integration
+Files for creating Typeform and Slack automatic integration.
+This fork works with curl, only and doesn't require https fopen wrappers.

-For a full set of instructions visit http:www/lightbay.org